cloudmesh-community/fa19-516-168/project/report.md

 ### Manual

-Describe how to run while making as much as possibe automated e.g. cms sys command generate ... (excersie from class)
+Describe how to run while making as much as possible automated e.g. cms sys command generate ... (excersie from class)

 ## Testing